Walnut, Iowa History

 1922 - Walnut's high school baseball team, our best ever up to this point, participates in an invitational tournament in Ames.
 It would drop baseball the next year in favor of track and field.

 1923 - The American State Bank is forced to close its doors in Walnut.
-It reopens as the Walnut State Bank with a new charter the next day.
+It reopens as the Walnut State Bank with a new charter a few months later.
 It had previously been known as the German Bank, but changed its name due to public sentiment during World War I.

 1924 - Walnut farmers hold a Ku Klux Klan meeting in a pasture in the northeast part of town.
 The Klan in Iowa promoted Anglo-Saxon Protestantism as the true Americanism, and didn't focus on race as much as in the South.
 It was short-lived in Iowa.